 In Edo Japan, adolescent boys that became underlings to samurai lived a sexually fluid, gender non-specific way of life.
-The boys, or wakashu, had unique hairstyles and wore distinct clothing to mark their status as the sexual partners of samurai superiors.
-Wakashu were also able to have sex with women, straddling the line between man and woman while simultaneously bridging the gap between childhood and adulthood.
+The boys, or wakashu, had unique hairstyles and wore distinct clothing to mark their status as the love partners of samurai superiors.
+Wakashu were also able to sleep with women, straddling the line between man and woman while simultaneously bridging the gap between childhood and adulthood.
 As a result, they're often referred to as Japan's "third gender."

 Sex in medieval Japan isn't easily categorized and, as one of the many unique traditions of samurai life, wakashu represented the spectrum of gender and sexual mores.
 As samurai declined in society, wakashu fell by the wayside, but in their heyday, they were the "beautiful youth" of Japan.

-In Japan, Samurai Had Same-Sex Relationships With Boys Called Wakashu
+In Japan, Samurai Had Same-Gender Relationships With Boys Called Wakashu

-They Weren't The Only Same-Sex Relationships - Buddhists Monks Had Partners Too
+They Weren't The Only Same-Gender Relationships - Buddhist Monks Had Partners Too

 Wakashudo Had Elements Of Reciprocity